 Rejoice!
-Apple will let you play DVDs on Mojave Macs (updated)
+Apple will let you play DVDs on Mojave Macs (updatedx2)

-Apple has been warning us that it plans to stop supporting 32-bit applications on Macs for some time, but one of the last remaining 32-bit Mac apps Apple provides, DVD Player, looked like it was never gonna get an upgrade.
+Apple has shipped a 64-bit Mojave version of its DVD Player app, it’s just a little hard to find.
+Apple has said it will stop supporting 32-bit applications on Macs soon, but one of the last remaining 32-bit Mac apps Apple provided, DVD Player, looked like it was never gonna get an upgrade.
 People had gotten concerned…

 Good news!
 DVD Player is 64-bit in Mojave